Deadlock (computer science): Conditions

 These four conditions are known as the Coffman conditions from their first description in a 1971 article by Edward G. Coffman, Jr.

 While these conditions are sufficient to produce a deadlock on single-instance resource systems, they only indicate the possibility of deadlock on systems having multiple instances of resources.

 Deadlock handling

 Most current operating systems cannot prevent deadlocks.
 When a deadlock occurs, different operating systems respond to them in different non-standard manners.
-Most approaches work by preventing one of the four Common conditions from occurring, especially the fourth one.
+Most approaches work by preventing one of the four Coffman conditions from occurring, especially the fourth one.
 Major approaches are as follows.

 Ignoring deadlock

 In this approach, it is assumed that a deadlock will never occur.
 This is also an application of the Ostrich algorithm.
 This approach was initially used by MINIX and UNIX.
 This is used when the time intervals between occurrences of deadlocks are large and the data loss incurred each time is tolerable.

 Ignoring deadlocks can be safely done if deadlocks are formally proven to never occur.
 An example is the RTIC framework.